My name is Katherine Hartley and I'm a fully qualified DVSA approved instructor based in Edinburgh.

 With all lessons will be organised to suit each individual pupil.
-I also offer night driving lessons and refresher courses.
+I also offer refresher courses.

-The car I use for training is a Mazda 2 TS
+The car I use for training is a Mazda 2 SE L+

-The car also has air conditioning, electric power steering, 4 wheel ABS, air bags, low CO2 emissions, fully adjustable seats and an adjustable steering wheel.
+The car also has climate control, power assisted steering, 4 wheel ABS, air bags, low CO2 emissions, fully adjustable seats and an adjustable steering wheel.

 The car has a manual gearbox and is fitted with He-man dual controls.